MohammedSDev/app-attachment/README.md

 }
 ```

-#How to Ues
+# How to Ues
-to use as dialog .. you need to provide your layout design.& you should use appAttachment ids for each button.
+To use as dialog .. you need to provide your layout design & you should use appAttachment ids for each button.
 ```xml
 <item name="appAttachmentDialogCameraBtn" type="id" />
 <item name="appAttachmentDialogGalleryBtn" type="id" />